Desserts / Honey Lemon Ice Cream

 Honey Lemon Ice Cream

-Dairy free lemon ice cream, made with coconut milk, is a light and bright dessert year round.
-Sweetened with honey.
+Honey lemon ice cream, made with coconut milk, is a light and bright dessert year round.
+Sweetened only with honey and flavoured with vanilla and lemon zest.

 Three scoops of ice cream on a cone, on top of a pile of lemon slices.